honojs/vite-plugins/packages/cloudflare-pages/README.md

 }
 ```

+This plugin generates `_routes.json` automatically.
+The automatic generation can be overridden by creating a `public/_routes.json`.
+See [Create a `_routes.json` file](https://developers.cloudflare.com/pages/functions/routing/#create-a-_routesjson-file) on Cloudflare Docs for more details.

 ## Build a client

 If you also want to build a client-side script, you can configure it as follows.